Are you a graphic designer? Great! Then you must have a creative and imaginative mind. Isn’t it? You are good!!

 You can put the relevant keyword which is related to your profile.
 Additionally, some general keywords in your resume because companies use scanning software to filter out the resume.
 For that reason, you should embed the right amount of related keywords.

 Apart from the designing skills, today’s employers are keeping an eye on the non-technical abilities also.

-They focus on soft skills, logical and problem-solving, flexibility and time management also be on the radar of hiring manager.
-If you do not have these skills, then it’s high time to put these skills into action.
+They focus on soft skills, logic and problem-solving, flexibility, and time management on the radar of hiring managers.
+If you do not have these skills, it’s high time to put these skills into action.

-After designing your resume it’s equally important to proofread the whole content.
-Spotting a mistake in the content that you have worked on is the most difficult task, but my dear!
-One typo error can put you in trouble or you may lose that opportunity.
+After designing your resume, it’s equally essential to proofread the whole content.
+Spotting a mistake in the content you have worked on is the most challenging task.
+But my dear, one typo error can put you in trouble, or you may lose that opportunity.

-Give your content a good time of reading before sending it to the hiring manager or you may ask your friend and someone who is an expert at copy editing.
+Give your content a reasonable time of reading before sending it to the hiring manager, or you may ask your friend and someone who is an expert at copy editing.

 Tip-8 Keep it brief and concise

 Do not extend your resume to more than two pages.
 It should be clear, precise, and straight to the point.
 You can add a significant amount of highly relevant experience but try to avoid irrelevant content.